Slow-Cooked Lamb with Fresh Herbs

 The confited garlic becomes remarkably sweet and mellow during cooking, transforming into a spreadable delicacy perfect for crusty bread.

-Braised Lamb Shanks Recipe Save for Later
+Braised Lamb Shanks Recipe Pin it

 Braised Lamb Shanks Recipe | Tasteofsavor.com